ONNC/onnc-umbrella/README.md

 revision in debug mode for installation at `/opt/onnc`.

 It will build in `build-dbg`, install to `install-dbg`, and generate a binary package named `onnc-<branch name>.tar.gz`.

+## Deployment Instructions
-You can use
+You can use the following instruction to install the binary package.

 ```
 tar zxf onnc-master.tar.gz -C /opt